stuh84/ccie-rs-notes/quick-notes/ospf.md

 * DV bw areas
 * Split Horizon for many LSA types - makes sure info from LSA not adv into one nonbackbone and back into backbone
 * No inter-area routes form nonbackbone to backbone (so no transit to backbone via nonbackbone)

+## Demand Circuit

+* suppressed periodic hellos and LSARefresh
+* DC option bit exchanged
+ * If neg'd, sets bit in LSA age called DoNotAge
+ * LSARfresh - only sent on TC or router that doesn't understand it
+* If ABR sees router that cannot process demand cricuits, tells originating router to not set DNA bit

 ## Filtering